diodz/abm-school-choice/README.md

 ## HOW TO ACCESS THE MODEL?

-You can open a web version of the model by opening abm-web-version.html in your browser.
+You can open a web version of the model by opening abm-web-version.html in your browser at: https://github.com/diodz/abm-school-choice/blob/master/abm-web-version.html.

 Or you can access open it directly in dropbox as Github at the moment doesn't display large html files.
 The dropbox link is: https://www.dropbox.com/s/4v42tov9alic6cv/abm-web-version.html?dl=0

 ## WHAT IS IT?